youssefframy/youssefframy/README.md

 ### Hi there, I'm Youssef 👋

-## I'm a Computer Science student...
+## I'm a freelancer...

-- 🔭 Currently looking for a good job or an internship
+- 🔭 Currently studying at faculty of computer science helwan university.
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning everything.
-- 🥅 Goals: Contribute more to Open Source projects
+- 🥅 Goals: Contribute more to Open Source projects.

 ### Connect with me: